-Travel to Hawaii during Covid-19: What you need to know before you go - Local News 8
+Travel to Hawaii during COVID-19: What you need to know before you go - Local News 8

 The Safe Travels program randomly invites travelers to participate in a voluntary secondary test three to four days after arrival.

-With more than 26,000 cases and more than 400 deaths as of February 11, Hawaii has seen relatively low Covid numbers compared with other US states.
+With more than 27,000 cases and more than 425 deaths as of February 17, Hawaii has seen relatively low COVID numbers compared with other US states.
 Strict lockdown measures were put in place in March to ensure that the islands were not overwhelmed.
-Cases have fallen since August, but rose toward the end of 2020.
+Cases have fallen since August but rose toward the end of 2020.

 What can visitors expect?